 Section 4.
 Rest Breaks.
 Employees will be provided, insofar as possible, a 15 minute paid rest break within each 3.75 consecutive hours worked.
-Rest breaks will normally be taken mid-morning or mid-afternoon or mid-scheduled work period.
-Rest breaks shall not be substituted for changes in normal work hours without prior approval of the Employer.
+Rest breaks shall not be substituted for changes in normal work hours without the prior approval of the Employee's supervisor.
 Rest breaks will also normally be arranged so as not to interfere with the normal flow of business.
 By mutual agreement between the Employer and Employee, Employees may add paid break(s) to a 30 minute unpaid lunch to create a longer lunch period.
-Nursing mothers will be provided breaks in accordance with applicable law.
+Nursing parents will be provided breaks in accordance with applicable law.
+Nursing parents will be provided other accommodations, such as a private place to express milk other than a restroom, as appropriate.

 Section 5.
 Saturday/Sunday Work.
 Employees who are required to work on Saturday shall be paid one and a half (1 1⁄2) times their normal rate of pay.
 Employees who are required to work on Sunday shall be paid two (2) times their normal rate of pay.
-Employees may be scheduled off on a mutually-agreed normally scheduled weekday within six (6) weeks to compensate for required work on Saturday or Sunday.
+Employees may be scheduled off on a mutually-agreed normally scheduled weekday to compensate for required work on Saturday or Sunday.

 Section 6.
 Closings for Bad Weather or Emergencies.
 When the Employer closes the office as a result of weather conditions or an emergency, Employees shall be granted paid administrative leave for all hours missed.
-Employees are expected to report for work unless notice is given by management to do otherwise.
 If the office will not open, notice will be given by management to the scheduled Employees no later than 7:00 a.m. on the day in question via telephone or text message.
 Employees must furnish the Employer with a number to call for such telephone or text messages.
-If the Duluth transit Authority ceases operating its buses in the City of Duluth, or if MnDOT or the Police Department issues a do-not-drive/travel advisory for the City of Duluth, the office shall be deemed to be closed.
-If the office is not closed but the Employee believes it would be unsafe to attempt to come to work, the Employee shall call in and may cover the lost time with vacation time or a personal leave day, or may treat it as unpaid.
+If the Duluth Transit Authority ceases operating its buses in the City of Duluth or the City of Superior, the office shall be deemed to be closed.
+If the office is not closed but the Employee believes it would be unsafe to attempt to come to work, the President or their designee may authorize the Employee to work from home.
+If the Employee elects not to work from home, they shall call in and may cover the lost time with vacation time or a personal leave day, or may treat it as unpaid.